PeiLi-Sandman/sumo-omnetpp-veins/README.md

 The installation of veins is quite simple, just download it from its officail [site](https://veins.car2x.org/tutorial/).

-# BUILD CONNECTION
+# Build Connection

 After you got sumo, omnetpp and veins, you can try fisrt to run the example provided by veins.
 Take a look at this [Youtube video](https://www.youtube.com/watch?v=a6te888H7IM&t=431s), it is really helpful

-# Try you own project
+# Try Your Project

 Another exciting thing is to build a network for your own, the process is quite simple.
 Please check this [Youtube video](https://www.youtube.com/watch?v=Mh4WnY4KY4Y&list=WL&index=24&t=0s).